There’s something wonderful about being able to add fresh herbs to any meal.

 I have included links to some useful kitchen products.
 If you purchase via the links I may earn a small commission.

-Growing herbs indoors mean that you don’t have to forego the delicious flavours you love in the winter months.
-However, all plants do require warmth and sunlight, so you’ll need to start by setting up a space on a window ledge or counter top that gets plenty of sun.
+Growing herbs indoors mean that you don’t have to forego the delicious flavors you love in the winter months.
+However, all plants do require warmth and sunlight, so you’ll need to start by setting up space on a window ledge or countertop that gets plenty of sunshine.

 A good rule of thumb is to place your herbs in a space where they can soak up at least six hours of sun every day.
 You can also consider investing in a grow light, which gives extra light and warmth to your plants at any time of year.